-- A. Where two or more meters are installed at one location and served from one set of service conductors, a service distribution enclosure (SDE), junction box, or wireway m-u-s-t-shall-must-be used to connect the enclosures or sockets. - B. Only line conductors are shall be permitted in the service distribution enclosure, junction box, or wireway.
-Meters and mains served from one spot location must shall be grouped and marked.
+- A. Where two or more meters are installed at one location and served from one set of service conductors, a service distribution enclosure (SDE), junction box, or wireway must be used to connect the enclosures or sockets. - B. Only line conductors are shall-be-permitted in the service distribution enclosure, junction box, or wireway.
+Meters and mains served from one spot location must shall-be grouped and marked.
 (See Identification of Customer Meters, 1.9.1.7 in this section.)